psugrg/nvim/README.md

 1. Find your new scheme on github (e.g.: https://github.com/rose-pine/neovim).
 Make sure that it supports *neovim*.
 1. Add color scheme to the plugin [configuration](./lua/psu/lazy.lua) by extending the list of plugins to be installed.
-1. Create a color scheme configuration file and add it to the color-scheme (initialization)[./lua/psu/color-scheme/init.lua] file
+1. Opt.
+Create a color scheme configuration file and add it to the [plugin configuration directory](./after/plugin).
+2. Enable it in the [psu init file](./lua/psu/init.lua) by adding `vim.cmd('colorscheme name-of-the-colorscheme`).

 #### Changing Color Scheme

-Just comment/uncomment line in the color-scheme (initialization)[./lua/psu/color-scheme/init.lua] file.

-Remember that only one color-scheme can be active!
+Simply comment-out the previous colorscheme in the [psu init file](./lua/psu/init.lua) and uncomment the new colorsheme.

 ### Plugins